 Lefant Zeraxa Pro review – Maiden flight

-Giving throttle for the first time, I was pleasantly surprised by how quiet is this drone.
+Giving throttle for the first time, I was pleasantly surprised by how quiet this drone is.
 Pressing the left shoulder button, the Lefant Zeraxa Pro will rise about 1.5 meters over the ground and start to hover.
 It perfectly holds its position without touching any stick.
-The combination of the optical flow sensor and the barometric air-pressure sensor does a great job.
+Combining the optical flow sensor and the barometric air-pressure sensor does a great job.

 The manual says that it has multiple speed rates.
 Frankly, I tried to toggle between them, but I haven’t noticed any difference.
 Anyway, its flight performance is just perfect for kids.

-As you can see in my test video, it does flips&rolls in all directions.
+As you can see in my test video, it flips and rolls in all directions.
 I also tested the “Beeline” and “360°” recording modes, which are new features in its market segment.
-Note: Not to confuse the 360° recording mode with circle hovering.
-The drone is just rotating around its axis, you can’t set a radius.
+Note: This is not to confuse the 360° recording mode with the circle hovering.
+The drone just rotates around its axis; you can’t set a radius.

 My first flight ended after about 9 minutes.
 With a higher capacity LIPO, flight time could be easily extended to 10-12 minutes or even more.